 Far North Thrive Programme

-Would you like to help your community thrive by creating a social enterprise?
-The Far North Thrive programme will help you explore how to start a new or young organisation to improve your community.
+The Far North Thrive programme helped participants explore how to start a new organisation to improve their community.

 Many communities in New Zealand’s Far North face social and economic challenges but it is also a region of breath taking beauty and rich natural resources.
 It has passionate and active communities who deeply understand the challenges and opportunities in the region.